Float shape

 If you need a reason to prioritise your aged care facility's health and safety, consider the Workplace Health and Safety Act 2011, which requires all employers to ensure worker safety.

 A risk assessment is required to manage health and safety in aged care.
-An assessment of the potential dangers and threats that exist on a property for the benefit of personnel, clients, or members of the general public is known as a risk appraisal.
+An assessment of the potential dangers and threats that exist on a property to personnel, clients, or members of the general public is known as a risk appraisal.

 How Aged Care Quality and Safety Training Can Attract New Staff

 With a shortfall of aged care workers and a projected need for more, it is critical to be able to recruit aged care workers to the job and the facility.
-However, attracting decent quality aged care workers who are enthusiastic and reliable can seem impossible.
+However, attracting competent aged care workers who are enthusiastic and reliable can seem impossible.

-Focusing on the problem through a different lens can reveal areas that need improvement that are simple to address.
+Focusing on the problem through that different lens can reveal areas that need improvement that may be simple to address.
 Let's look at how you can attract a motivated, new workforce.

 Social Change to More Positive Attitudes